 During his time in combat, Dr. Brown completed ground and combat missions, strafing targets on the ground and protecting bombers in the air.
 On his 30th mission, Dr. Brown was shot down over enemy territory, bailing out of his badly damaged P-51 and being taken as a POW.
 For six weeks he was kept captive, the possibility of losing his life staring him starkly in the face.
 Dangers surrounded him – interrogations, friendly fire, forced to walk from one POW camp to another – a perilous journey until his liberation by Allied forces.

 But the years in WWII do not fully define Dr. Brown.
 His many successes after the war illustrate his passion for education and community service.
 Dr. Brown went on to earn a Ph.D., retiring from Columbus State Community College as Vice President of Academic Affairs.

-These remarkable experiences are the subject of a forthcoming book co-authored with Dr. Marsha Bordner, Dr. Brown’s wife, and also an education professional, who retired as president of Terra Community College in Fremont, Ohio.
+These remarkable experiences are the subject of “Keep Your Airspeed Up”, a book co-authored with Dr. Marsha Bordner, Dr. Brown’s wife, and also an education professional, who retired as president of Terra Community College in Fremont, Ohio.

 To Dr. Brown, you are our kind of celebrity and we admire your bravery and accomplishments.
 Your life’s service and work continue to be an inspiration to us all; we appreciate your enthusiasm to help the CAF Red Tail Squadron share this important piece of American history.